Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 &nbsp;<br/>  getgenerate

 Return if the server is set to generate coins or not.
 The default is false.
-It is set with the command line argument -gen (or telestai.conf setting gen) It can also be set with the setgenerate call.
+It is set with the command line argument -gen (or meowcoin.conf setting gen) It can also be set with the setgenerate call.

 Result
 true|false      (boolean) If the server is set to generate coins or not

 Examples:
-> telestai-cli getgenerate
+> meowcoin-cli getgenerate
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getgenerate", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>